hofmannjan1/nx-angular-dotnet-oidc/README.md

 # Nx full-stack Angular + .NET workspace with OIDC

 ## Quick Start

+Angular Shop application

-Run `npx nx serve shop` to start the Angular shop application.
+- Run `npx nx serve shop` to start the Angular Shop application.
 Navigate to http://localhost:5201/.

+Identity Server application

+- Run `npx nx serve identity-server` to start the Identity Server application.
+Navigate to https://localhost:7001/.
+- Run `npx nx build identity-server` to build the Identity Server application.
+- Run `npx nx publish identity-server` to publish the Identity Server application into the `dist/publish/apps/identity-server` folder.
+The executable can also be run on the local machine using `./IdentityServer`.

+All applications

+- Run `npx nx run-many --target=serve --projects=*` to start all applications at once.